-Woody embarks on his new life as City Councillor.
-Norm embarks on his new life as civil servant as Woody pulled some strings to get Norm an accounting job at City Hall.
+Woody embarks on his new life as City Councilman.
+Norm embarks on his new life as civil servant as Woody pulled some strings to get him an accounting job at City Hall.
 And Rebecca and Sam embark on ...

 In a episode #3.5 Diane states that people who where born late are usually smarter, then she admits that she was born late.
 Yet in an early season four episode, she states she was premature.
 See more »

 21 of 34 people found this review helpful.

 Was this review helpful to you?